ProtonVPN/python-proton-core/README.md

-# ProtonVPN core
+# Proton core

-The `proton-vpn-core` component contains core logic used by the other ProtonVPN components.
+The `proton-core` component contains core logic used by the other Proton components.

 ## Development